burke86/burke86.github.io/index.md

 ### AGN Variability

 I use optical imaging surveys to study the variability (or "flickering") of active galactic nuclei (AGNs) and gain new insights into their central engines.
-I am particularly interested in AGNs in dwarf galaxies which may harbor intermediate-mass black holes.
 Our recent work establishes a mass-timescale relation, whereby AGN variability can be used to estimate the mass of the central black hole.
-It was recently published in the journal _Science_ (also see articles in [_Popular Science_](https://www.popsci.com/space/weigh-black-hole/), [_Science News_](https://www.sciencenews.org/article/black-holes-mass-measure-new-technique-accretion-disk), and [_space.com_](https://www.space.com/black-hole-feeding-pattern-mass-size)):
+It was published in the journal _Science_ (also see articles in [_Popular Science_](https://www.popsci.com/space/weigh-black-hole/), [_Science News_](https://www.sciencenews.org/article/black-holes-mass-measure-new-technique-accretion-disk), and [_space.com_](https://www.space.com/black-hole-feeding-pattern-mass-size)):

 [**C. J. Burke** et al. Science (2021)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.496.3636G/abstract).